borkdude/edamame/API.md

 Coerces x into indexing pushback-reader to be used with parse-next.
-Accepts: string or java.io.Reader.
+Accepts string or `java.io.Reader`

 ## <a name="edamame.core/source-reader">`source-reader`</a> [:page_facing_up:](https://github.com/borkdude/edamame/blob/master/src/edamame/core.cljc#L79-L83)
 <a name="edamame.core/source-reader"></a>